 MQTT implies MQ Telemetry Transport, which is a lightweight and easy protocol that is built for low bandwidth devices having less reliable networks.
 It’s designed to reduce the network bandwidth and also minimize the resource requirements which assures stability and a good extent of delivery.
 This assumption helps Machine to Machine (M2M) and mobile applications where there is good quality bandwidth.

 The TLS protocol provides a channel for the client-server applications to interact via a network which is built to prevent issues such as tampering because protocols can work irrespective of having a TSL, it's essential that the customer has to notify the server to establish a TLS connection.
 It can be done in two ways.
 One way is to employ a distinct port number to secure a TLS connection.
-The second method is to use a protocol mechanism which can be used for the client to prompt the server to switch to the TLS connection.
+The second method is to use a protocol mechanism that can be used for the client to prompt the server to switch to the TLS connection.

 Ports supported by MQTT include: